Roadmap to this page

 A short explainer, including video testimony, of the report of the UN Special Committee

-The Lemkin Institute, named after the polish Jewish intellectual Raphael Lemkin, who defined “genocide” after witnessing the atrocities of the Nazi Holocaust, issued this statement against Western countries’ complicity in the Gaza genocide: “The Lemkin Institute condemns Israel, Europe, Canada, and the USA for perpetrating genocide in Gaza.
+The Lemkin Institute, named after the Polish Jewish intellectual Raphael Lemkin, who defined “genocide” after witnessing the atrocities of the Nazi Holocaust, issued this statement against Western countries’ complicity in the Gaza genocide: “The Lemkin Institute condemns Israel, Europe, Canada, and the USA for perpetrating genocide in Gaza.
 It is a moral wrong that should haunt these countries for eternity.”
 It called the bombing of Rafah, the southernmost city in Gaza, “a genocidal act ... against a trapped civilian population,” conducted by “an army that has proved to be motivated by genocidal zeal.”

 The Center for Constitutional Rights and the University Network for Human Rights, a consortium of human rights centers at colleges across the world, also say what Israel is inflicting upon Gaza constitutes genocide.

 The International Court of Justice - the UN's world court - ruled in January 2024, only 4 months into Israel's war on Gaza that Palestinians were at “real and imminent risk” of genocide, and ordered Israel to prevent and punish public incitement to genocide and to facilitate the entry of humanitarian assistance.
-As this website details, Israel has done precisely the opposite, ratcheting up the genocidal fervor at home while deepening its stranglehold and starvation of Gaza.
+Israel has done precisely the opposite, ratcheting up the genocidal fervor at home while deepening its stranglehold and starvation of Gaza.

-In July 2025, two prominent Israeli human rights organizations - B'tselem and Physicians for Human Rights in Israel - both accused Israel of committing genocide in Gaza.
-B'tselem stated in no uncertain terms that "Over the last 22 months, Israel has been deliberately and systematically destroying Palestinian society in Gaza.
+In July 2025, two prominent Israeli human rights organizations - B'tselem and Physicians for Human Rights in Israel - accused Israel of committing genocide in Gaza.
+B'tselem declared: “Over the last 22 months, Israel has been deliberately and systematically destroying Palestinian society in Gaza.
 Government policymakers and military commanders have repeatedly declared their objective is to annihilate the people of Gaza, and the horrific result can be seen on the ground.
-This is Genocide."
-It continued: "The assault on the Gaza Strip is not just another violent confrontation or moral failure.
+This is Genocide.”
+It continued: “The assault on the Gaza Strip is not just another violent confrontation or moral failure.
 It is the systematic implementation of a policy of killing civilians en masse, destroying basic living conditions, forcibly displacing residents, dismantling civil institutions, erasing collective identity, and totally dehumanizing the Palestinian people of Gaza.
 When these practices are carried out together, openly and over many months, the conclusion is clear.
 This is genocide and it is happening now.
-We must end it."
+We must end it.”

 Scholars of genocide and international law agree: